Huanshere/VideoLingo/README.en.md

 - Audio Length: Currently only supports videos up to 30 minutes, we plan to extend this limit soon.

-- Occasional translation misalignment: For non-English videos, there might be occasional alignment bugs due to Claude's instruction-following capabilities.

 - Input Language Support (WhisperX's output of timestamps and punctuation is unstable for some languages):

 | Input Language | Support Level | Example Video |